ex/utils/journal.md

 ##### 2017-09-26

+- For CGIs to write files, the file needs to below to the apache group: chown www-data:sambagroup file.txt
 - I Keep forgetting CGI scripts don't like PC ending lines encoding and fail on linux
-- Also don't use Perl for web scrapping, wasted too much time trying to do something trivial in Python.
+- Don't use Perl for web scrapping, wasted too much time trying to do something that trivial with Python: maintain session cookies between calls.